 Railway-oriented programming with trcks.fp

-Synchronous single-track code with trcks.fp.composition
+Synchronous single-track code for a single value with trcks.fp.composition

 The function trcks.fp.composition.pipe allows us to chain functions: